endlessm/maxwell/README.md

 ## API

-The API is pretty straightforward, first of all you have to add your widget using GtkContainer API
+The API is pretty straightforward, all you have to do is name the child widget and add it using regular GtkContainer API.
 ```c
 /* Create a Maxwell Web View */
 webview = maxwell_web_view_new ();